-In most cases parents and carers will be informed when concerns are raised about the safety and welfare of their child.
+Where appropriate, parents and carers will be informed when concerns are raised about the safety and welfare of their child.

 Parents and carers should be given the opportunity to address any concerns raised.

 Parents and carers will be informed if a referral is to be made to the Children's Social Care Service or any other agency.